Sound level meter: Time weighting

 If the third letter is F, S or I, this represents the time weighting, with F = fast, S = slow, I = impulse.
 Time weighting is applied so that levels measured are easier to read on a sound level meter.
 The time weighting damps sudden changes in level, thus creating a smoother display.

+Time weighting is an exponential time-averaging of the squared sound pressure.
+The current instrument standard IEC 61672-1 defines two time weightings: Fast (F), with a time constant of 125 ms, and Slow (S), with a time constant of 1 s.
+An older Impulse (I) time weighting, with a 35 ms rising time constant and a much slower decay, was specified in the now-superseded IEC 60651; it is still provided on some instruments but is no longer part of IEC 61672.

 The graph indicates how this works.
 In this example, the input signal suddenly increases from 50 dB to 80 dB, stays there for 6 seconds, then drops back suddenly to the initial level.

 A slow measurement (yellow line) will take approximately 5 seconds (attack time) to reach 80 dB and around 6 seconds (decay time) to drop back down to 50 dB.
 S is appropriate when measuring a signal that fluctuates a lot.

 A fast measurement (green line) is quicker to react.
 It will take approximately 0.6 seconds to reach 80 dB and just under 1 second to drop back down to 50 dB.
 F may be more suitable where the signal is less impulsive.

 The decision to use fast or slow is often reached by what is prescribed in a standard or a law.
 However, the following can be used as a guideline:

 The slow characteristic is mainly used in situations where the reading with the fast response fluctuates too much (more than about 4 dB) to give a reasonably well-defined value.
 Modern digital displays largely overcome the problem of fluctuating analogue meters by indicating the maximum r.m.s. value for the preceding second.

 An impulse measurement (blue line) will take approximately 0.3 seconds to reach 80 dB and over 9 seconds to drop back down to 50 dB.
 The impulse response, I can be used in situations where there are sharp impulsive noises to be measured, such as fireworks or gunshots.